 New Reference tyres for each test shall be fitted on a 7.5 Rim width code rim.

 The rim width code of a candidate tyre shall be reported in the test report.
-Tyres with special fitment requirements, such as asymmetric or directional design, shall also be mounted in accordance with these requirements: the direction of rotation shall be respected and the side of the tyre intended to face vehicle outside shall be positioned appropriately.
+Tyres with special fitment requirements, such as asymmetric or directional design, shall also be mounted in accordance with these requirements: the direction of rotation shall be respected and the side of the tyre intended to face the outside of the vehicle shall be positioned appropriately.

 1.9.2.
 Tyre weight measurement (without rim)